mariguernsey-cloud/Agilehoundco.github.io/README.md

 ## Accomplishments
 - Guided global teams from Waterfall → Scrum/Kanban; improved release predictability and team engagement
 - Supported Enterprise Cyber Security initiative; partnered with execs and security engineers (Cloud/Network, IAM, SIEM, SOC, Risk, Governance Teams) on governance and delivery
-- Led cross-functional delivery with vendors (Accenture, Wiz) to accelerate cloud/security outcomes
+- Coordinated and facilitated cross-functional delivery with vendors including Accenture and Wiz, managing dependencies, priorities, communication, and follow-through across cloud and cybersecurity initiatives.
 - Selected in 2025 as one of seven team members for Cargill's newly created Enterprise Agile Coaching department.
 - Successfully trained teams on Agile Estimation techniques and practices